The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b

 \subsection{HST WFC3 G141}

 We observed both transits and eclipses using HST/WFC3 G141 in spatial scan mode to maximize photon-collecting efficiency \citep{deming13}.
 All frames used SPARS10 and NSAMP=16, with an exposure time of $\sim$104 seconds, and a forward and backward scan to maximize observing efficiency.
 Due to occultation of the telescope by the Earth, a $\sim$45 min gap exists between every HST orbit.
-There are a total of 5 orbits per visit and $\sim$19 spectra in each orbit.
+In total, there are 5 orbits per visit and $\sim$19 spectra per orbit.
 Two orbits are pre-transit, two are in-transit, and one is post-transit.

 The automatic CalWF3 pipeline does not include spatial scan mode, therefore additional processing is required before extracting the 1D spectra.
 We followed the standard procedures of background subtraction and energetic particle removal by flagging outliers relative to the median value along the vertical scan direction \citep{wakeford13}.
-Then the 1D spectra are obtained by summing the spatial scan strip vertically in each exposure.
+Next, we corrected for the wavelength shift of each spectrum in the horizontal direction.
+To calculate the sub-pixel level shifts between each frame, we first summed each frame in the vertical direction to obtain a 1D spectrum and normalized it by its own median flux.
+Then we used $scipy.interpolate.interp1d$ function to interpolate normalized flux of each 1D spectrum in the wavelength direction relative to its pixel positions.
+Next we applied sub-pixel shifts to each 1D spectrum relative to a reference spectrum and calculated the shifts by minimizing the normalized flux differences between them.
+Finally we applied the calculated shifts on every 1D spectrum to obtain the wavelength shifts corrected 1D spectra.